Creating a Vanity URL For Your Facebook Page

 (RELATED: How To Verify Your Facebook Business Page)

-Hope this helps, but if you want more tips for establishing a professional presence on Facebook, click here to download your free copy of our ‘101 Ninja Facebook Tips’ E-book.
+Hope this helps, but if you want more tips for establishing a professional presence on Facebook, check out our other blog articles on this topic here.

 Other Articles You’ll Like